Chien-Ming Wang: Return to the minor leagues

 On December 19, 2013, Wang signed a minor league contract with an invitation to spring training with the Cincinnati Reds.
 He began the 2014 season with the Louisville Bats of the International League, but opted out of his deal on July 13.
 Wang signed a minor league contract with the White Sox on July 17, and pitched for the Charlotte Knights of the International League.

 During the 2014–15 offseason, Wang signed a minor league contract with the Atlanta Braves.
 The Braves assigned Wang to the Gwinnett Braves of the International League.
 In 10 starts and one relief appearance, Wang had a 2–6 record with an ERA of 6.10, while surrendering the most hits in Triple-A up to the month of June.
 He was released on June 19.

-Wang signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball, and independent baseball league, on June 24.
+Wang signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball, an independent baseball league, on June 24.
 He made three starts for the Blue Crabs, winning all three and pitching to a 2.49 ERA.
 On July 12, 2015, Wang signed a minor league contract with the Seattle Mariners.
 They assigned him to the Tacoma Rainiers of the Triple-A Pacific Coast League.